anaconda/anaconda-project/README.md

   `runtime: VAR_NAME` in the project.yml, this setting in project-local.yml holds a dict of options for that provider.
   This is used to save local configuration of the provider.

+# Environment Variables Anaconda Project cares about

+* `PROJECT_DIR` will be set to the root directory of the project we're in
+* Currently bundled modules understand how to provide:
+   - `REDIS_URL`